Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act of 1982 (12 U.S.C.
 1701j-3), Chase cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, or relative of the deceased borrower, or to the borrower's revocable living trust.
 Heirs who inherit the property are not required to assume the loan or qualify for credit to continue making payments.
 Chase provides downloadable estate services kits for four scenarios: removing a deceased borrower's name, adding a successor in interest, adding a fiduciary, and adding a successor trustee.
 Photocopies of supporting documents are accepted.
 Faxing is available at no cost from any Chase branch.
 If no action is taken, the account remains in the deceased borrower's name.

-Expected timelines at Chase: Most transfers complete within several weeks, depending on account type and documentation.
+Expected timelines at Chase: Most transfers complete within a few weeks, depending on account type and documentation.
 Probated estates depend on court timelines.
-For transfer-on-death (TOD) investment accounts, beneficiaries must make a claim within 6 months of the account holder's death.
+For transfer-on-death (TOD) investment accounts, beneficiaries must make a claim within 6 months of the account holder's death (per the J.P.
+Morgan Securities Transfer on Death Agreement).
 Delays are almost always caused by incomplete paperwork—gathering all required documents before filing the initial claim helps avoid back-and-forth.

 Documentation required by Chase includes Death certificate (legible photocopy accepted; certified copy with visible seal may be required for investment accounts), Government-issued photo ID (passport, driver's license, or state-issued ID), and Letters Testamentary or Letters of Administration (if probate required; must be dated within 12 months for investment accounts), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.